stackkit/laravel-database-emails/README.md

 # Requirements

-This package requires Laravel 6.0 or higher.
+This package requires Laravel 10 or 11.

-Please check the [Laravel support policy](https://laravel.com/docs/master/releases#support-policy) table for supported Laravel and PHP versions.

 # Installation